-Risdiplam is an investigational survival motor neuron-2 (SMN2) splicing modifier, designed to durably increase and sustain SMN protein levels both throughout the central nervous system and peripheral tissues of the body.
+Risdiplam is an investigational survival motor neuron-2 (SMN2) splicing modifier, designed to increase and sustain SMN protein levels throughout the central nervous system and in peripheral tissues.
 Roche leads the clinical development of risdiplam as part of a collaboration with the SMA Foundation and PTC Therapeutics.
-Data from the SUNFISH study will be presented at an upcoming medical congress.
+Data from the FIREFISH study will be presented at an upcoming medical congress.